 Unique needs demand extraordinary dedication.
 One size never fits all in wills, trusts and business succession plans.
 For that reason, we tailor our legal services for each individual to ensure the effective control, maintenance and disposition of their assets during life and after death.

-On issues ranging from tax planning and asset preservation to business exit strategies, our estate planning attorneys develop customized plans that meet each client’s unique goals in order to guide through the implementation of plans.
+On issues ranging from tax planning and asset preservation to business exit strategies, our estate planning attorneys in Minneapolis develop customized plans that meet each client’s unique goals in order to guide through the implementation of plans.

 A will may meet the needs of many individuals, but for clients whose needs are best met through trusts, our estate planning attorneys have extensive experience creating a variety of trusts, including:

 - Revocable living trusts: Often used to avoid probate and plan for future mental incompetency and disability while an individual is alive.

 - Testamentary trusts: Created to provide for minor children.

 - Qualified personal residence trust: Used to transfer a grantor’s residence out of the grantor’s estate in a tax-advantageous manner.

 - Supplemental needs trusts: Preferred vehicle to meet the needs of disabled children.